Laravel 12 API Authentication with Sanctum

 LogoutPOSThttp://localhost:8000/api/logoutBearer your_token

-Step 1: Test API with Postman
+Step 1: Test the API with Postman

 Register